wp-plugins/admin-management-xtended/readme.txt

 === Admin Management Xtended ===
 Contributors: Alphawolf
 Donate link: http://www.schloebe.de/donate/
-Tags: admin, ajax, management, cms, Post, pages, plugin Requires at least: 2.5
+Tags: admin, ajax, management, cms, Post, pages, plugin, category, inline Requires at least: 2.5
 Tested up to: 2.5+
 Stable tag: trunk

-Adds AJAX-driven options to some admin management pages with CMS-known functions like toggling post/page visibility without having to open the edit screens, **plus changing page order with drag'n'drop**.
+Adds AJAX-driven options to some admin management pages with CMS-known functions like toggling post/page visibility without having to open the edit screens, **plus changing page order with drag'n'drop** and inline category management.

 == Description ==

 When you want to edit properties of posts/pages, you'll have to open the edit page, set the new options and save the post/page… which obviously takes time.
 For those who are using **WordPress as a CMS**, it's important to be able to manage contents easily and quickly.
 That's what this plugin helps to do.

-It adds some icons to the Manage posts/pages view with **AJAX-driven** CMS-known functions like toggling post/page visibility, changing publication date and title **without having to open the edit screens or reload the page**, **plus changing page order with drag'n'drop**.
+It adds some icons to the Manage posts/pages view with **AJAX-driven** CMS-known functions like toggling post/page visibility, changing publication date and title **without having to open the edit screens or reload the page**.

 [Theres a little screencast available introducing what the plugin does!](http://www.schloebe.de/wordpress/admin-management-xtended-plugin/screencast/)